17 IT Issues CIOs Are Facing in 2025

 Compliance with Regulations

 At some point, every organization faces regulatory compliance challenges.
-Especially in sectors such as healthcare.
-Make sure every piece of software you use is compliant with regulators in your sector.
+Especially in sectors such as healthcare, finance, education, government, etc. Make sure every piece of software you use is compliant with regulators in your sector.
 Otherwise, you risk regulatory fines and non-compliance issues.

 -